 Tai Freligh interviews this week’s eliminated LEGO Masters contestants…

 Hosted by actor and producer Will Arnett, season two of LEGO Masters airs every Tuesday (8:00-9:00 PM ET/PT) on FOX, bringing imagination, design and creativity to life when teams of LEGO enthusiasts go head-to-head, with infinite possibilities and an unlimited supply of LEGO bricks.
 Once again, teams of two will compete against each other in even more ambitious brick-building challenges – including an earthquake tower challenge, a demolition derby, a LEGO fashion show and more – to be crowned the country’s most talented amateur LEGO builders.
 Each week, Flickering Myth’s Tai Freligh will be chatting with the eliminated contestants.
-This week Tai talks with Michelle and Natalie about their time on the show, lessons learned and more about the build that ended their time on the show.
+This week Tai talks with Jen (from the eliminated partners of Jen and Susan) about her time on the show, lessons learned and more about the build that ended her time on the show.

 Talk about auditioning for the show and what it was like to get selected?

 Jen: Our audition experience is a little different than most others.
 I was initially recruited by the casting team for season one.
 They contacted me through my social media and I thought it was a scam at first!
 I asked Susan if she could leave her family for two months to come film the show with me and she said “Yes!”

 We were flown to LA to do challenge builds for final auditions where we met Sam, Boone and Mark.
 The phone call informing me that I had made it on the show came while I was driving home from Primary Children’s Hospital where we had just received a diagnosis of cancer in our then 10 year-old son.
 I informed my casting director what was happening and said that I withdraw from the show.
 Nico is now 12 and is doing great!